nanliu/puppetlabs-appdirector/README.md

 ## Examples

-In the sections below, we will provide step by step instructions for deploying Jenkins, and a custom Puppet manifest.
+In the sections below, we will provide step-by-step instructions for deploying Jenkins, and a custom Puppet manifest.

 ### Deploying Jenkins